Prejmer fortified church: Fortifications and recognition

 When Ottoman forces or other invaders would break through the Buzău Pass, Prejmer was the first place they encountered; the village was destroyed over 50 times between the 13th and 17th centuries, while the church was only rarely captured.
 Due to this strategic position, the church was strongly fortified in the 15th-16th centuries.
-After Sigismund of Luxemburg ordered defensive systems to be built in the Burzenland, high, strong walls were built and surrounded with a water-filled moat.
+After Sigismund of Luxemburg ordered defensive systems to be built in Țara Bârsei, high, strong walls were built and surrounded with a water-filled moat.
 It seems that a tunnel linked the church to the exterior.
 The circular walls are up to 5 m thick and reach nearly 12 m in height.
 The circular walls surround the church, while a second and smaller wall sits atop the arched passage at the entrance gate.
 Other defensive features include five towers and a battlement.
 On the interior side of the wall, there are four levels containing rooms and storage space and backed by the battlement.
 The over 270 rooms could offer shelter to some 1600 villagers in case of attack.
 Entry into the complex is made through a 30 m long tunnel protected by a portcullis with wooden grilles strengthened by iron and powerful oak doors.
 To the right of the entrance stands a large barbican.
 At Prejmer, you can also find the organ of death, a killer instrument.
 This medieval instrument is a piece of wood with 5 shotguns on each side, that by turning, becomes a true machine-gun.
 It was responsible for creating a lot of damage in the enemy’s camp.

 Frequently damaged or altered, with the last stage of extensions and modifications happening in the 18th century, Prejmer was restored to its original form following a restoration between 1960 and 1970.
 The site is now a museum, visitors can see some of the wall rooms, climbing the many stairs and walking the corridors that join them along the wall, eventually reaching the battlements on the outside.
 In 1999, Prejmer, together with five other places, was added to the already-listed Biertan to form the villages with fortified churches in Transylvania UNESCO World Heritage Site.
 Additionally, the church is listed as a historic monument by Romania's Ministry of Culture and Religious Affairs, with the following being listed as separate entries: the inner wall and rooms, the outer wall, the barbican, the battlement and the arched gallery.